microsoft/winget-pkgs/Troubleshoot.md

 For documentation on the manifest specification, please see the [manifest schema](/doc/manifest/schema)

-Here are some common mistakes not discovered by the winget validater.
+Here are some common mistakes not discovered by the winget validaton.

 1) Check the publisher folder and application name folder.
 2) Check for typos in the filename.